dreeves/yootles-ledger/README.md

 The good old Yootles ledgers.
 Bethany Soule and I originally wrote this in Scheme around 2005:
+We continue to use it extensively for friends&family accounting and loans.

 <pre>
 ; Financial Ledger is a list of transactions where each transaction is a